 Francesca Battersby holds a degree in Natural Sciences from Durham University, and is a recent graduate of the MSc Environmental Technology at Imperial College London.
 She has conducted extensive research into greenhouse gas removal, from both a natural and social science discipline.
 Her MSc thesis investigated the salient governance aspects surrounding GGR in relation to the UK’s net-zero target, and involved networking with a number of subject experts and stakeholders.

-Francesca is currently awaiting publication of a joint piece investigating procedural justice in relation to GGR.
+Francesca leads work on corporate capacity building around carbon removal technologies, net zero and has published research investigating procedural justice in relation to GGR.
 During her time at the Carbon Trust, she helped to enhance the company’s GGR knowledge base, and developed material on the net-zero target and on direct air capture.

 You can find an overview of the work we have done, as well as many donwloadable research papers and links on the following pages: